 Treatment for knee tendinitis will depend on the severity of the condition.
-Acute knee tendinitis should be treated using the principles of RICE (rest, ice, compression and elevation).
+Acute knee tendinitis should be treated using the principles of RICE (rest, ice, compression, and elevation).

-- Compression: when using ice, apply light compression.
+Compression: when using ice, apply light compression;

-- Elevation: elevate the area to help reduce inflammation.
+Elevation: elevate the area to help reduce inflammation.

 Moderate to Severe Cases

-If the pain and inflammation persists, you should consult with your health care provider.
+If the pain and inflammation persist, you should consult with your health care provider.
 Your pain management specialist should then perform a thorough evaluation to determine what tendon(s) are involved, the severity of the knee tendinitis, and finally the best course of treatment.

-Avoiding the activities that produce the pain or stress the involved tendon is the first line of treatment.
+Avoiding the activities that produce the pain or stress of the involved tendon is the first line of treatment.

-- RICE: Rest, Ice, Compression Elevation should be used to alleviate the stress on the bursa.
+RICE: Rest, Ice, Compression Elevation should be used to alleviate the stress on the bursa;

-- NSAIDS (Non-steroidal anti-inflammatory drugs) to minimize pain and swelling.
+NSAIDs (Non-steroidal anti-inflammatory drugs) to minimize pain and swelling;

-Injection of steroids may be prescribed to minimize inflammation of the tendon.
+Injection of steroids may be prescribed to minimize inflammation of the tendon;

-- Immobilization or bracing may benefit the tendon and promote healing.
+Immobilization or bracing may benefit the tendon and promote healing;

-- In extreme conditions, surgery may be necessary in order to repair the tendon.
+In extreme conditions, surgery may be necessary in order to repair the tendon.

-- Stretching: stretching before and after any activities will reduce the probability of developing tendinitis.
+Stretching: stretching before and after any activities will reduce the probability of developing tendinitis.
 Stretching will improve and maintain the elasticity of the muscles and tendons.
 Hold each stretch for 20 seconds and do NOT bounce while stretching.
-Remember, as tendons age they lose their flexibility.
+Remember, as tendons age, they lose their flexibility.
 This is simply part of the natural aging process.

-- Strength: participating in a strength program will help muscles maintain enough strength to absorb the stress placed on them.
+Strength: participating in a strength program will help muscles maintain enough strength to absorb the stress placed on them.
 Just running or participating in a sport will not prepare the muscles for the impact forces involved in many strenuous activities.
 As people age, they naturally become weaker, and a great way to combat this weakness is through a strength program.

-- Training: avoid sudden increases in your training regimen.
+Training: avoid sudden increases in your training regimen.
 Training progress should be gradually increased to avoid injury, especially if diagnosed with tendinitis previously.

-Foot Wear: When weight bearing or taking part in impact activities, proper footwear is imperative to minimize impacts and distribute forces properly.
+Foot Wear: When weight-bearing or taking part in impact activities, proper footwear is imperative to minimize impacts and distribute forces properly.